wnchan/tp/docs/UserGuide.md

 #### Expected Output(Success):
 If the group fulfils the group requirements,
-* Message: "Group fulfils the diversity requirements of CS2103T.
-Group GROUP_NUMBER"
+* Message: "Group GROUP_NUMBER

+    Group fulfils the diversity requirements of CS2103T."
   ![sample result for 'checkGroup'](images/checkGroup.png)

 If the group has no members,
-* Message: "Group does not have any members.
-Group GROUP_NUMBER
+* Message: "Group GROUP_NUMBER

+    Group does not have any members.

     You can enter the `help` command for more information on group requirements."

-If the number of group members is more than 5,
+If the group has only 1 member,
-* Message: "Group size has exceeded limit with more than 5 members.
-Group GROUP_NUMBER
+* Message: "Group GROUP_NUMBER

+    Group has only one member.

     You can enter the `help` command for more information on group requirements."

-If all the members in the group have the same nationality,
+If the group has more than 1 member and the group does not fulfil the group requirements, here is a list of message(s) that will be displayed,

+* Message: "Group GROUP_NUMBER"
+* Message: "Group has less than 5 members."
+* Message: "Group size has exceeded limit with more than 5 members."
-* Message: "Group does not fulfil the nationality requirement of CS2103T.
-Group GROUP_NUMBER
+* Message: "Group does not fulfil the nationality requirement of CS2103T."

-  You can enter the `help` command for more information on group requirements."

-If all the members in the group have the same gender,
-* Message: "Group does not fulfil the gender requirement of CS2103T.
-Group GROUP_NUMBER
+* Message: "Group does not fulfil the gender requirement of CS2103T."

-  You can enter the `help` command for more information on group requirements."

-If not every member in the group has a tutorial that matches the group's tutorial,
-* Message: "Not every group member's tutorial matches the group's tutorial.
-Group GROUP_NUMBER
+* Message: "Not every group member's tutorial matches the group's tutorial."

-  You can enter the `help` command for more information on group requirements."
+* Message: "You can enter the `help` command for more information on group requirements."

-If the group has not been created,
-* Message: "Group with the provided group number not found."

 #### Expected Output (Failure):
+If an invalid command format is provided,
 * Message: "Invalid command format!

   checkGroup: Checks the group identified by its group number.
   Parameters: GROUP_NUMBER
   Example: checkGroup 1

+If the group has not been created,
+* Message: "Group with the provided group number not found."

 ### Listing all tasks for a specific group : `tasks`